-We thank Anne Brink for writing the initial gridlevel route planner which was the basis for the design of the PIMTAS grid-level planner and we thank William Seemuller for writing software used to remove noise from the binary Go/NO-GO map.
-Partial funding for this work was provided by the U. S. Army Corps of Engineers.
+We thank Anne Brink for writing the initial grid-level route planner which was the basis for the design of the PIMTAS grid-level planner and we thank William Seemuller for writing software used to remove noise from the binary Go/NO-GO map.
+This work was supported by the Army Research Office under Grant Nr.
+DAAL-03-92-G-0225 and by the National Science Foundation under Grant Nr.
+IRI-9109755.
+Partial funding for this work was also provided by the U. S. Army Corps of Engineers.